RedGoldBelt/jsb-js/README.md

 * Parts must not cross.
 * The notes must not exceed the tessitura of the part.

 Importantly, JChord employs a heuristic algotrithm, which is not based on machine learning.
+The database that determines which chord to try is manually calculated and compiled.

+Author: Jeremy Chen